materazu/foncia_technical_test/README.md

 # Start

-To start the api, simply do a `npm start`.
+To start the api, simply do a `npm install` and `npm start`.
 We used Nodemon to refresh the work all time you edit files.
 You can config your environment on the `config/default.json` file.

 # Environment config for deploy